FFmpeg and libtheora Part 2: Multi Stream Ogg Chaining

 Even so, I started digging into what was causing this issue and why I started

-suspected getting a newer version from git
+suspected getting a newer version from git was unlikely to fix my issue.
+Since

-doesn’t give as much attention to Ogg
+I knew that ffmpeg doesn’t give as much attention to Ogg based formats, I

-decided instead to dive into the ffmpeg
+decided instead to dive into the ffmpeg code to see where that error was

 coming from and what actually causes it.